 Age & Vision

 If you are nearsighted, you most likely won’t need additional magnification, as you can already see well up close.
-But, if you are farsighted or prefer putting your makeup in before your contacts, you will need a higher magnification.
+But, if you are farsighted or prefer putting your makeup in before your contact lenses, you will need a higher magnification.
 Anywhere from 5x to 15x can be your sweet spot, depending on just how much assistance you need to enlarge your face.

 While you may increase your magnification to help with your poor eyesight, make sure not to get extra critical when laugh lines, wrinkles, and a few crow’s feet appear.
 Wear them proudly.